Close Menu

 Why Balance Matters

-Focusing only on certain muscles, like chest or biceps, can cause imbalances and slow overall growth.
+Focusing only on certain muscles, like the chest or biceps, can cause imbalances and slow overall growth.

 Tips for balanced development: